hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-cluster-as-code-part-2.md

 ---
 ## Getting started

-The process of managing and provisioning computer data centers through machine-readable definition files, also known as Infrastructure-as-Code (IaC), offers many significant benefits like:
+The process of managing and provisioning computer data centers through machine-readable definition files, also known as Infrastructure-as-Code (IaC), offers many significant benefits, like:

-* Increase operational agility
+* Increased operational agility
-* Simplify management
+* Simplified management
-* Reduce errors
+* Reduced errors
-* Save cost
+* Saved cost

 Using the HPE GreenLake Terraform provider, you can bring up a Kubernetes cluster starting right from the infrastructure layer and way up in the stack to set up desired configurations and applications.
 In the diagram below, 2 and 3 are community providers that are available and can be used in combination with HPE GreenLake TF provider to deploy applications on the Kubernetes cluster.
 In this blog post, I will illustrate how this can be implemented using Terraform.